pytransitions/transitions/README.md

 - **Transition**.
 This is the process or event that causes the state machine to change from one state to another.

 - **Model**.
-Blueprint or structure that holds the state machine.
-It's the entity that gets updated as new states and transitions are added.
+The actual stateful structure.
+It's the entity that gets updated during transitions.
+It may also define _actions_ that will be executed during transitions.
+For instance, right before a transition or when a state is entered or exited.

 - **Machine**.
 This is the entity that manages and controls the model, states, transitions, and actions.
 It's the conductor that orchestrates the entire process of the state machine.